saagie/technologies/technologies/app/rstudio-3.6.2/README.md

 # RStudio Server - customized by Saagie

-This Docker image officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/rstudio) is based on official [rocker/tidyverse:3.6.2](https://hub.docker.com/r/rocker/tidyverse/) image.
+This Docker image is available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/rstudio) is based on the official [rocker/tidyverse:3.6.2](https://hub.docker.com/r/rocker/tidyverse/) image.

-It is specially designed to run on Saagie's platform v2.
+It is specially designed to run on Saagie's V2 platform.

-It adds a few feature, such as:
+It adds a few features, such as:
 * [sparklyr](https://spark.rstudio.com/index.html): Connect to [Spark](http://spark.apache.org/) from R
-* [Saagie Add-in](https://github.com/saagie/rstudio-saagie-addin): allows you to push R jobs to Saagie's platform
+* [Saagie Add-in](https://github.com/saagie/rstudio-saagie-addin): Push R jobs to Saagie's platform
-* Ability to create multiple users accounts
+* Create multiple users accounts
-* Numerous other libs (see below fos a list) - which makes this image quite heavy...
+* Numerous other libs (see below fos a list), making this image quite heavy

 ## Build the image

 ### Using gradle build

-This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin)
+This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin).

-To build the project go up 3 directories to be at the root of this project.
+To build the project, go to the root of this project.
-Then run :
+Then run:

 ```
 ./gradlew :rstudio-3.6.2:buildImage
 ```

-If you want to test the image you can run :
+If you want to test the image, you can run:
 ```
 ./gradlew :rstudio-3.6.2:testImage
 ```

 ### Using docker commands

-First go to context/version sub-directory :
+First go to context/version sub-directory:

 ```
 cd rstudio-3.6.2